 Here are some more things to do during your 2 days in Vancouver:

-Commercial Drive – A neighbourhood rich in culture, consisting of quaint boutiques, independent restaurants, a vibrant live music and bar scene, and coffee houses galore.
+- Commercial Drive – A neighborhood rich in culture, consisting of quaint boutiques, independent restaurants, vibrant live music and bar scene, and coffee houses galore.

 Where to stay in Vancouver